gcanti/fp-ts/docs/modules/ReaderTaskEither.ts.md

 ## ~~readerTaskEitherSeq~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `RTE.Functor` instead of `RTE.readerTaskEitherSeq` (where `RTE` is from `import RTE from 'fp-ts/ReaderTaskEither'`)

 **Signature**